gerring/variant.orthology/README.md

 # TODO
 * apoc library and 4.1.1 is possible but no docker container.
 * apoc writer to replace shell script in original version.

+# Build

+`mvn install` This will run tests, code coverage and source code compliance.